- June 29 - July 19

 Click to view: ALL Bold Earth community service projects

-Over the last 20 years, Bold Earth has carefully crafted the Costa Rica Classic packing list to include everything a participant needs to be comfortable on the trip.
-Check out the Costa Rica Classic Packing List for a detailed description of exactly what to bring.
+Over the last 20 years, Bold Earth has carefully crafted the Epic Costa Rica packing list to include everything a participant needs to be comfortable on the trip.
+Check out the Epic Costa Rica Packing List for a detailed description of exactly what to bring.
 Anything not included on the list is provided by Bold Earth.

 Give Bold Earth a call at 303-526-0806 if you have any questions.
 The Bold Earth Trip Advisor team is always available to help answer packing questions or provide gear recommendations.